CGCL-codes/RETIA/README.md

-# RETIA: Relation-Entity Twin-Interact Aggregating for Temporal Knowledge Graph Extrapolating
+# RETIA: Relation-Entity Twin-Interact Aggregation for Temporal Knowledge Graph Extrapolation

 This is the released codes of the following paper: